1994 Kuril Islands earthquake: Earthquake

-This earthquake was an intra-slab earthquake within the Pacific Plate which is subducting beneath the Okhotsk Plate.
+This earthquake was an intra-slab earthquake within the Pacific plate which is subducting beneath the Okhotsk microplate.

 Damage

 Oil storage tanks in Malokurilsk and Krabozavodsk were damaged.
 An oil leak occurred and caused heavy contamination of the port area.

 Intensity

 The intensity was MSK VI~IX in Shikotan Island.

 The earthquake could be felt in Tokyo with shindo 3, and in Hokkaido, the highest intensity reached shindo 6.